parthnvaswani/MyReactToDo/README.md

 # ToDo App
 ## Description
 This is a simple ToDo app that allows you to add, edit, and delete tasks.
 It also allows you to mark tasks as complete.
 The app is built using React and Vite.
+It is a PWA and can be installed on your device.
+It is also responsive and can work offline.
+It stores data in local storage.
+It has a perfect Lighthouse score.
+It is hosted on Netlify.
+You can view the app [here](https://parth-react-todo.netlify.app/).
 ## Table of Contents
 - [ToDo App](#todo-app)
   - [Description](#description)